OnkarKol/Answer__Hub/README.md

 Introduction to Computer Programming Project :
 This project is designed to evaluate fundamental programming concepts using Python.
 It covers topics like data types, operators, conditionals, loops, object-oriented programming (OOP), exception handling, and more.
-The goal is to solve coding problems, submit Python code solutions, and explain them through a video presentation.
+The goal is to solve coding problems, submit Python code solutions.

 Project Overview:
 Objective: Solve 30 coding questions covering algorithms, data structures, and various programming paradigms.